alvaroscelza/guest-ready-entry-test/README.md

 -   Create virtual environment and activate it.
 Example: `virtualenv venv`
 -   Enter environment: Example: `venv\Scripts\activate`
--   Install requirements:
-    -   Development: `pip install -r requirements.txt`
+-   Install requirements: `pip install -r requirements.txt`
--   `pre-commit install`
+-   Install pre-commit hooks feature: `pre-commit install`
--   Create an .env file at project root for storing secrets.
+-   Create an `.env` file at project root for storing secrets.
 File .env-example is provided as a guide of this file's content.
 Make sure you copy your SECRET_KEY there.
--   `python manage.py makemigrations`
+-   Generate migration files: `python manage.py makemigrations`
--   `python manage.py migrate`
+-   Run migrations: `python manage.py migrate`
--   `python manage.py createsuperuser`
+-   Create superuser (you need this to access the admin backoffice): `python manage.py createsuperuser`
 -   Run using `python manage.py runserver`

 ### With Docker